 Two SPDT sub-miniature switches (or an electrical equivalent such as a binary encoder)

-Also, if your RZ-1 does not already have sound ROM sockets fitted, 32-pin sockets are highly recommended.
-Please reference the end of this article for clarification.
+Also, if your RZ-1 does not already have sound ROM sockets fitted, SIPs are highly recommended.
+Please reference the addendum at the end of this article for clarification.

 Note: The Casio RZ-1 uses two separate chips to store its sounds, so all steps have to be applied to both sound ROM A and sound ROM B.